Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/generateddocs/hubNetworking.bicep.md

 parExpressRouteGatewayConfig | No       | Configuration for ExpressRoute virtual network gateway to be deployed.
 If a ExpressRoute virtual network gateway is not desired an empty object should be used as the input parameter in the parameter file, i.e. "parExpressRouteGatewayConfig": {   "value": {} }
-parTags        | No       | Tags you would like to be applied to all resources in this module. parTelemetryOptOut | No       | Set Parameter to true to Opt-out of deployment telemetry. parHttpsPort   | No       | Define inbound destination port or a range for HTTPS.
-Default:443 parGatewayManagerPort | No       | Define inbound destination port or a range for gateway manager.
-Default:443 parLoadBalancerPort | No       | Define inbound destination port or a range for load balancer.
-Default:443 parBastionHostCommunicationPorts | No       | Define inbound destination ports or ranges for Bastion Host Communication.
-Default:[8080, 5701] parSshRDPPort  | No       | Define outbound destination ports or ranges for SshRDPOutbound.
-Default:[22,3389] parAzureCloudPort | No       | Define outbound azure cloud destination port range for Azure cloud.
-Default:443 parBastionCommunicationPorts | No       | Define outbound destination port ranges for Bastion Communication.
-Default:[8080, 5701] parGetSessionPort | No       | Define outbound get session destination port range for Get Session Information.
-Default:80
+parTags        | No       | Tags you would like to be applied to all resources in this module. parTelemetryOptOut | No       | Set Parameter to true to Opt-out of deployment telemetry. parBastionOutboundSshRDPPort | No       | Define outbound destination ports or ranges for SshRDPOutbound.
+Default:[22,3389]

 ### parLocation